Tony Rodham: Personal life and death

-At a party in East Hampton, New York, following the 1992 Democratic National Convention, Rodham met Nicole Boxer, daughter of a U.S. Congresswoman from California and U.S Senate candidate, Barbara Boxer, and the two began dating.
+At a party in East Hampton, New York, following the 1992 Democratic National Convention, Rodham met Nicole Boxer, daughter of a U.S. Congresswoman from California and U.S. Senate candidate, Barbara Boxer, and the two began dating.
 On May 28, 1994, Rodham and Boxer were married in a ceremony at the White House attended by 250 guests; it was the first White House wedding since Tricia Nixon married Edward Cox in 1971.
 The couple had one son, Zachary, born in 1995 (who later held a unique distinction in that he was simultaneously the grandson and nephew of sitting U.S. senators).
 Rodham and his wife separated by 2000, and were divorced around 2001.
 Although the situation was difficult, both sides of the greater family continued to work together politically and be involved in Zachary's life.

 In August 2001, Rodham was involved in an assault at the multi-generational Rodham family summer cottage at Lake Winola in Wyoming County, Pennsylvania.
 A man who said he saw Rodham having sex with his girlfriend broke into the cottage and assaulted him; Hugh Rodham and the woman restrained the attacker.
 At a hearing on the case in November 2001, Tony Rodham testified that he might have smoked marijuana with the attacker several hours before the incident.
 The man subsequently entered a plea of guilty to trespassing, assault, and making terroristic threats.

 By 2002, Rodham was in dispute with his former wife over child support payments, with Nicole Boxer saying he had not paid them in six months.
 In the summer of 2005, Tony Rodham married Megan Madden of Vienna, Virginia.
 Rodham had two children with Madden named Simon and Fiona, and settled in Vienna, Virginia.

-Rodham died on June 7, 2019, at the age of 64; his death was announced by his sister on Twitter on June 8.
+According to Hillary Clinton, Rodham died on June 7, 2019, at the age of 64; his death was announced by his sister on Twitter on June 8.
 The cause of death was not announced.